Email FacebookTwitterMenu burgerClose thin

 How to Create a Trust Fund

 Start by deciding what you want the trust to accomplish.
 Are you hoping to fund education, provide financial stability, or pass down family wealth tax-efficiently?
-Clearly outlining your goals helps determine the right type of trust and the rules for how funds can be used.
+Clearly outlining your goals helps determine the right type of trust and the rules the trustee will use to distribute funds.
 It also ensures your intentions are honored for generations to come.

 Based on your goals, you’ll need to select the appropriate trust structure (revocable, irrevocable, generation-skipping or a special-purpose trust).
 Each has its own benefits, tax implications, and level of control.
-A financial advisor or estate planning attorney can help you evaluate which option best fits your financial situation and family dynamics.
+A financial advisor or estate planning attorney can help you evaluate your options.

 The trustee is responsible for managing the trust’s assets and carrying out your instructions.
 You can choose a trusted family member, friend or a professional fiduciary such as a bank or trust company.
-It’s essential to pick someone who is organized, financially savvy and capable of making fair, objective decisions in the best interest of your grandchildren.
+It’s essential to pick someone reliable.
+You’ll want someone organized, financially savvy, and capable of making fair, objective decisions in the best interest of your grandchildren.

 Tips for Creating a Trust Fund for Your Grandchildren